We find the cheapest bus & train tickets, so you can wander for less.

-Main departure station: Salesforce Plaza
+Main departure station: 555 Mission Street

 Behind a modern curved façade lies San Francisco’s commuter hub, the Salesforce Transit Center.
 This gateway to downtown San Francisco and the entire Bay Area welcomes tens of thousands of passengers every day.
 Finding your way around is easy thanks to more than 270 digital displays with transit information.
 The Salesforce Transit Center serves as a bus station for Greyhound and Amtrak Thruway buses, as well as several public transit options for convenient connections.
 A standout feature of the Salesforce Transit Center is a public five-acre rooftop park which gives travelers an open space to relax.
 Rotating food trucks, cafés, carts, and pop-up retail make this a dynamic and vibrant destination in itself.

 Main arrival station: Union Station

 The historic Chicago Union Station is the United States' third busiest train station and a hub for 15 Amtrak train lines with destinations throughout the country.
 The station also serves bus carriers like Greyhound, Indian Trails and Jefferson Lines, and offers connections to Metra commuter lines.
 Union Station is also just a quick walk to the nearest Chicago L lines.
 The current station was built in 1925, to replace the original one dating back to 1881, and today wows visitors with its impressive facade, massive columns, and opulent Great Hall.
 Located right in downtown and adjacent to the Chicago Loop, Union Station is equipped with many services and amenities, including phone charging stations, shops, and various food and drink options.

 Need a return trip from Chicago to San Francisco?Search Train Tickets

 Wanderu is the simplest way to book bus and train travel.